rpt09-mulder/booking/README.md

 }
 ```

 ## Business-Logic

 ### GET route
-This route will fetch and return booked dates based on a listing id query.
-It will also return an informative error message to the client if no records have been found.
+The GET route will attempt fetch and return booked dates and the listing price based on a query usting a listing id.
+It first performs the query using the Mongoose *findOne* helper function.
+If no record has been found, it will return an informative error message to the client.
+If it finds the requested listing, it will create a **currentListing** object with an empty **days** array and a **price** as its keys.
+It then attached the price and loops through the details objects of the listing to push the dates in to the days array.
+Once all dates have been included the currentListing object will be send to the client.

 ### POST route
+The POST route is responsible for booking a received date range and is a bit more tricky as it is responsible to handle quite of bit of logic & data shaping.
+I've listed below the chronological flow of events once in attempt to explain what's going on:

+1. The route receives 1) a listing ID as query paramter 2) the # of guests 3) a booking request start date and 4) a booking request end date.

 ### Challenges/Learning experiences